Thomas of Erfurt

 Six works have been attributed to Thomas of Erfurt.
 In addition to the aforementioned grammatical treatise, whose full title is Tractatus de modis significandi seu Grammatica speculativa (ed.
-Bursill-Hall 1972), there are four short expositiones, or literal commentaries: on Porphyry's Isagoge, Aristotle's Categories, Aristotle's De interpretatione, and the anonymous Liber sex principiorum (Book of Six Principles).
+Bursill-Hall 1972), there are four short expositiones, or literal commentaries: on Porphyry’s Isagoge, Aristotle’s Categories, Aristotle’s De interpretatione, and the anonymous Liber sex principiorum (Book of Six Principles).
 Finally, there is a very brief work of mnemonic verses for teaching grammar to schoolboys, Commentarius in carmen ‘Fundamentum puerorum’ (ed.
 Gansiniec 1960), although its editor believes that it is actually an anonymous abridgement of De modis significandi.
-In any case, Thomas's entire reputation derives from De modis significandi, which remains his only work to have been studied in any detail.
+In any case, Thomas’s reputation derives from De modis significandi, which remains his only work to have been studied in detail.

 Thomas of Erfurt belonged to an interesting though somewhat obscure group of late thirteenth- and early fourteenth-century philosophers known as the speculative grammarians or Modistae.
 The term ‘speculative grammarian’ is ambiguous because it is also used by historians of medieval philosophy to refer to twelfth-century Parisian grammar masters such as William of Conches, Peter Helias, and Ralph of Beauvais, who systematically revised the ancient grammars of Donatus and Priscian — textbooks used to teach Latin to schoolboys — to produce a universal semantics.
-The two groups are related, as it turns out, since the latter-day grammarians adopted many of the theories as well as the universalizing tendencies of their twelfth-century predecessors.
+The two groups are related, as it turns out, since these latter-day grammarians adopted many of the theories as well as the universalizing tendencies of their twelfth-century predecessors.
 Foremost among them was the theory of the modi significandi, or modes of signifying.
 The term ‘Modistae’ or ‘Modist’ properly refers to the later group.

 There was already a grammatical concept of the modi significandi by the time the first Modistae, Martin of Dacia and Boethius of Dacia, appeared in Paris sometime before 1270.
 Originally, the idea referred to the different ways in which a word or expression (dictio) is able to signify something.
 Words themselves are the product of a primary act of imposition by which a particular utterance is connected to some thing or property of a thing, the utterance providing the matter, which is said to be ‘informed’ by the act of imposition.
-The word acquires its modi significandi through a second act of imposition encoding all of the general syntactic roles it can play in connection with other words and expressions, i.e., the various parts of speech it can fulfill (e.g., noun, verb, adverb) and the grammatical forms of these parts (e.g., the gender, number, and case of nouns; the tense and mood of verbs).
+The word acquires its modi significandi through a second act of imposition encoding all of the general syntactic roles it can play in connection with other words and expressions, such as the various parts of speech it can fulfill (e.g., noun, verb, adverb) and the grammatical forms of these parts (e.g., the gender, number, and case of nouns; the tense and mood of verbs).
 These modes are said to cause the various lexical forms exhibited by the word in spoken and written languages.
 Thus, Latin uses the word ‘canis’ to signify what English speakers mean by ‘dog’, but the same modes of signifying determine their function as singular and as nouns.
 We might think of modi significandi metaphorically as hooks or fasteners on a word because they reflect its potential for combination with other words in propositions and other grammatically well-formed constructions.

-It is easy to see how such an account of meaning could lead to a bona fide theory of grammar, what Jan Pinborg has called “the first systematic syntax developed in western linguistics”.
+It is easy to see how such an account of meaning could lead to a bona fide theory of grammar, what Jan Pinborg called “the first systematic syntax developed in western linguistics”.
 Indeed, speculative grammarians of both periods have attracted the attention of linguists and philosophers alike.
-But the stakes were higher for the Modistae because the influx of Aristotle's writings on metaphysics and natural philosophy in the late twelfth and early thirteenth centuries forced everyone to think in terms of a new paradigm of knowledge.
-Could grammar be conceived as the science of language (scientia sermocinalis)?
+But the stakes were higher for the Modistae because the influx of Aristotle’s writings on metaphysics and natural philosophy in the late twelfth and early thirteenth centuries forced everyone to think in terms of a new paradigm of knowledge.
+Could grammar be reconceived as the science of language (scientia sermocinalis)?
 The question here was whether grammar could count as an Aristotelian speculative science, i.e., whether it is demonstrative in the sense of being a knowledge-producing activity ordained by a single subject whose principles are universal and necessary.
-Concerns of this sort clearly underlie Boethius of Dacia's appraisal of traditional grammar:
+Concerns of this sort clearly underlie Boethius of Dacia’s appraisal of traditional grammar:

 subjects in which a demonstrative mode of knowing is possible are seldom taught in a demonstrative way, but descriptively [sed modo narrativo] … That is why Priscian states many conclusions for which he offers no reasons, but merely the authority of ancient grammarians.
 Accordingly, he does not teach, for only those who offer reasons for what they say are teachers.